Best Hiking Trails Near Gaylord, Michigan

 Pickerel Lake Pathway Looking for a pleasant 2-mile loop with frequent lake views?
 Meander through an old pine forest and cedar swap while enjoying the beauty of Pickerel Lake.
 The trailhead is located in the Pickerel Lake State Forest Campground.
 From Vanderbilt take East Sturgeon Valley Rd, turn left onto Pickerel Lake Rd.

 Big Bear Lake Pathway Big Bear Lake Pathway is 2.5 miles long and consists of two interconnected loops with most of the trail north of Bear Lake Road.
-The trailhead is in the Big Bear Lake State Forest Campground.
+This trail is perfect for wildlife viewing, as there are 2 active beaver ponds along the route.
+The trailhead is in the Big Bear Lake State Forest Campground, which means hikers can also make use of park amenities including a swimming area, boat launch, picnic tables and campsites.
 Take M-32 east from Gaylord.
 In Vienna Corners, turn right onto Meridian Line Rd.
 Turn right onto Big Bear Lake Drive.
 Turn left into the first campground entrance.
-Your trailhead will be at the left end of the park from the entrance and the day use parking area is next to the trailhead.
+Your trailhead will be at the left end of the park from the entrance and the day-use parking area is next to the trailhead.

-Louis M Groen Nature Preserve This property contains Kujawa and Johannesburg Lakes, along with being the former home to both the Johannesburg Manufacturing Company and Echo Valley Resort.
-Over 11 miles of hiking trails wind throughout this property.
+Louis M Groen Nature Preserve The former home to both the Johannesburg Manufacturing Company and Echo Valley Resort, this property offers over 11 miles of hiking trails spread throughout 764 acres.
+Winding throughout the preserve, you’ll encounter forests, meadows and lovely Johannesburg Lake, along with historical remnants of the former lumber camp.
 Follow M-32 East to Gingell Rd., turn left on Gingell.
 The entrance is located at the corner of Gingell and Waters Roads at 2043 Gingell Rd.

 The Long Haul